-Although we almost never get involved in loyalty program cases, Nancy Taylor’s was an exception.
-And even though we tried to help, our advocacy team came up empty-handed.
+Although our advocacy team almost never gets involved in loyalty program cases, Nancy Taylor’s was an exception as a United Airlines customer.
+And even though we tried to help with the frequent flier miles, we came up empty-handed.

 So why write about a failed case?
 As a warning to you and to the airline that stole her miles.
 If you play the loyalty game, you could get burned.
 And United Airlines — you’re on notice.
 Your days of making up the rules and doing whatever you want with your best customers will soon end.